 Classic cooking varieties that do well in Scotland

 Howgate Wonder: (lovely prolific tree – large fruit).
 One of the best cookers in terms of keeping quality.

-Lord Derby: great heavy cropper – not too vigorous suiting a small garden and for growing as cordons.
+Lord Derby: great heavy cropper – not too vigorous, suiting a small garden and for growing as cordons.

 These varieties are from the collection of Max and Penny at Steilhead Cider and also recommended by William Ferguson of Novar Cider as being successful in Scotland (thanks also to John Worle for Advice)